Rpule99/Disaster-Response-Pipeline/README.md

 The project can be run via the terminal, just ensure to install the necessary packages in your environment.
 To run the project follow the steps

-1. Run the command to run the ETL pipeline and save the clean data and save into the DB.
+1. Run the command to run the ETL pipeline save the clean data and save it into the DB.
 ```
 python3 data/process_data.py data/messages.csv data/categories.csv data/DisasterResponse.DB
 ```